ASD-Blueprint/desktop.gov.au/blueprint/abac/hybrid-office-365.md

 ### DNS records

-Table 12 describes the DNS record settings for Agency.gov.au (default).
+Table 13 describes the DNS record settings for Agency.gov.au (default).

-Note, The Autodiscover service external DNS entry is specific to the Hybrid implementation of the Agency.
+Note: the Autodiscover service external DNS entry is specific to the Hybrid implementation of the Agency.
 If all mailboxes have been migrated to Office 365 within a Hybrid configuration then this can be pointed as an alias to the Office 365 Autodiscover service using `autodiscover.outlook.com`.

 Type | Priority | Host name | Points to address or value | TTL
 --- | --- | --- | --- | ---